Haylee Bladen, LCSW, CCATP-CA, Clinical Director

 Tricia Van Tassell, LCSW, Therapist - Sandy & Tooele Clinics

-Tricia earned her Bachelor of Psychology from Utah Valley University in 2013 and her master’s degree in Social Work from the University of Utah in 2020.
-Tricia has worked in residential treatment centers with youth struggling with depression, suicidal ideation, and other cognitive and behavior disorders.
-Tricia uses several therapy modalities including CBT, DBT, and Mindfulness.
-Tricia is always excited to learn new ways to treat clients.
-She has experience working with children and teens dealing with anxiety, depression, adjustment issues, and trauma.
-She believes all children deserve to be happy and wants to help them learn skills to tackle the challenges life throws at them and be successful in their lives.
-In her spare time Tricia enjoys watching movies, baking and cooking, reading books, and spending time with her family.
+Tricia earned her Master’s degree in Social Work from the University of Utah.
+She has experience working in residential treatment centers with youth facing challenges such as depression, suicidal ideation, and other cognitive and behavioral disorders.
+Tricia employs a variety of therapeutic modalities, including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Mindfulness.
+She is also trained in Eye Movement Desensitization and Reprocessing (EMDR).
+Committed to continuous learning, Tricia is always eager to explore new methods to enhance her clients' treatment.
+She has a proven track record of working with children, teenagers, and adults dealing with anxiety, depression, adjustment issues, and trauma.
+Tricia believes that everyone deserves happiness and is dedicated to helping them develop the skills needed to overcome life's challenges and achieve success.
+In her spare time, Tricia enjoys watching movies, baking and cooking, reading books, and spending quality time with her family.

 “Tricia has been amazing working with both of my kids.
 Both my boys are very comfortable speaking with her.” -Mother of clients